redhat-rcue/rcue/README.md

     npm install -g bower

+Bower is used to install and update PatternFly's dependencies.

 ### Install Development Dependencies

 The development includes the use of a number of helpful tasks.
 In order to setup your development environment to allow running of these tasks, you need to install the local nodejs packages declared in `package.json`.
 To do this run: